fangqifan/docs.particular.net/nservicebus/scalability-and-ha/individualizing-queues-when-scaling-out.md

 ## Version 6

-The concept of unique queue suffix is extended and becomes the endpoint instance ID:
+Version 6 of NServiceBus can create an additional, uniquely addressable input queue instead of using a shared or a dedicated input queue per endpoint.
+The uniquely adressable input queue is required when using callbacks or when you want to address a specific endpoint instance from a set of instances.
+Define a custom suffix which will be used in combination with the endpoint name to make your endpoint instance uniquely adressable:

 snippet:UniqueQueuePerEndpointInstanceDiscriminator

-This is consistent across all the transports, allowing round-robin sender-side distribution of messages between scaled-out endpoint instances.
+This is consistent across all the transports.

 ## Version 5